AndySomogyi/sbmlsolver/docs/docs-build/_sources/selecting_values.rst.txt

 Initial Value: ``init()``
     Represents the initial value of an identifier (species or global parameter) specified in the SBML document, i.e. ``init(S1)``.
     Setting this value does not reset the *current* value of the quantity.
-When :meth:`~roadrunner.RoadRunner.resetAll()` is called, the current values of all quantities will be reset to the designated initial values, including any changes made to the initial values via this syntax.
-This is in contrast to :meth:`~roadrunner.RoadRunner.resetToOrigin()`, which resets all current and initial values to the values specified in the SBML document.
+When :cpp:class:`rr::RoadRunner::resetAll` is called, the current values of all quantities will be reset to the designated initial values, including any changes made to the initial values via this syntax.
+This is in contrast to :cpp:class:`rr::RoadRunner::resetToOrigin`, which resets all current and initial values to the values specified in the SBML document.

 Stoichiometry: ``stoich(ParameterId, ReactionId)``